- CBD Capsules|

 CBD tincture oil is possibly the most popular for medicinal use because it is easy to administer.
 It comes in a dropper bottle, making it look like any other medicine.
 You can administer it sublingually or orally.
 You can also use it to infuse foods and beverages with cannabis extract.

 The research on CBD is still in its infancy.
 Years of prohibition have made it challenging to study.
 Fortunately, the legalization of hemp sparked the demand to know how cannabinoids impact our health and well-being.
-Preliminary research into CBD shows that it may potentially help reduce inflammation, alleviate pain, promote better sleep, and possibly ease stress and anxiety.
+Preliminary research into CBD shows that it may potentially help reduce swelling, alleviate pain, promote better sleep, and possibly ease stress and worry.

 Firsthand user experiences show that CBD has many other valuable uses.
 Still, we should wait for further scientific studies to determine how cannabinoids truly impact the health of the human mind and body.
 Therefore, if you consider taking CBD extract or any other hemp product for health purposes, it is best to speak to your healthcare professional.